klinquist/tf-aws-s3-cf-template/README.md

 cd <domainname.com>
 git clone https://github.com/klinquist/tf-aws-s3-cf-template.git .
 ```
-2. Change the variables in the **terraform.tfvars** file.
+2. Either change the variables in **terraform.tfvars**, or run `./register-namecheap-domain.sh <domain>` to register a new Namecheap domain and update the file automatically.
-3. Run `./create-hosted-zone.sh` to automatically create the hosted zone in AWS Route53.
+3. If you did not use the Namecheap registration script, run `./create-hosted-zone.sh` to automatically create the hosted zone in AWS Route53.
-4. Login to your domain registrar and update the NS records for your domain to the ones printed by the script above.
+4. If you did not use the Namecheap registration script, log in to your domain registrar and update the NS records for your domain to the ones printed by the script above.
 The script will try to detect your registrar and print a direct link/instructions for common providers.
+Namecheap registrations made by `register-namecheap-domain.sh` receive the Route53 nameservers automatically.

 **If your domain's NS records are not pointed to AWS before running terraform, certificate validation will timeout.**